LalitSharma7/Capstone-Project/README.md

 # Cpastone-Project
-Machine learning project to find prices of used car
+Machine learning project to find prices of used car.
+For better use watch files after downloading

 ## Part 01
 - Analysis of Data using python